hertogp/stitch/_readme.md

 If *exe* is `yes` the codeblock is always run.
 A `no` means just that.
 When the value is `maybe` (the default), the codeblock is only executed when something changed and new or different results are expected.
-To detect changes, stitch uses a fingerprint of the codeblock and relevant options.
+To detect changes, stitch fingerprints a codeblock using:

-A codeblock's fingerprint is calculated using:
 - almost all option values (sorted by their names), and
 - the codeblock's contents